 - 14.a.
 Flexible Uses.
 Support a mix of uses through infill development that complements the eclectic commercial character. - 14.b.
 Infill Housing.
 Encourage low to medium scale infill development that introduces housing in a business-supportive setting. - 14.c.
+Pedestrian-Oriented Design.
+Balance the needs of auto-oriented uses with the desire for a walkable neighborhood character and enhanced pedestrian mobility by requiring pedestrian-oriented site design and features. - 14.d.
 Lower-Scale Character.
-Maintain character to reflect existing form and strengthen neighborhood identity. - 14.d.
+Maintain character to reflect existing form and strengthen neighborhood identity. - 14.e.
 Greening.
 Integrate open space, street trees, and parkways within the sidewalk to increase gathering spaces, shade, and greenery in the Subarea.